hknutzen/Netspoc/technical.markdown

     Loop1 Exit -> Loop1 Exit, Loop1

-The navigation hash is then attached to start node and can be used to limit search space during cluster path mark: Whenever a new node is to be entered during depth first search, the loop of the actual node can be looked up in the navigation hash.
+The navigation hash is then attached to start node and can be used to limit search space during `clusterPathMark`: Whenever a new node is to be entered during depth first search, the loop of the actual node can be looked up in the navigation hash.
 If the loop of the next node is not within the set of purposeful loops, the node to enter can not lie